umutcalikyilmaz/TxnSP/README.md

 TxnSP is developed as a part of a study on the transaction scheduling problem and its use in transaction-based optimizing multi-agent systems.
 The results of the study is compiled in a research paper, which is pending approval for publication.
 The information for citation will be provided after the publication.

 ## Installation
 TxnSP is designed for Debian and currently it is not compatible with Windows or MacOS.
-For standard installation, the following bash instructions must be executed in the project's root folder.
+For standard installation, the following bash instructions should be executed in the project's root folder.

 ```bash
 mkdir build